appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/README.md

 Sometimes, you may have to chain multiple operations, such as running queries, calling functions/methods, using conditional expressions, etc., in a single line to achieve a desired outcome.

-**Example**

-This example shows how to run multiple actions on the successful execution of the `updateData` query.
+**Example**:This example shows how to run multiple actions on the successful execution of the `updateData` query.

 ```javascript
 {{updateData.run(() => {getData.run(), closeModal('ModalName')}, () => {})}}